mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 40 - DTOs/readme.md

         $this->assertNoFriendOfMyself($friends);

     }
-    // lots of protocol
+    // lots of protocol associated with the profile
+    // No serialization protocol
+    // No behavior or attribute duplication
 }

-interface FriendsCollectionProtocol {
+interface FriendsCollectionProtocol { }
-}

-final class FriendsCollection implements FriendsCollectionProtocol {
+final class FriendsCollection implements FriendsCollectionProtocol { }

-}

 final class FriendsCollectionProxy implements FriendsCollectionProtocol {
     // proxy protocol
     // travels as a lightweight object and can get contents when requested }

-abstract class UserFeedBehavior {
+abstract class UserFeedBehavior { }
-}

-final class UserFeed extends UserFeedBehavior {
+final class UserFeed extends UserFeedBehavior { }
-}

 final class NullFeed extends UserFeedBehavior {
     // throws an error when requested for behavior
 }

-// If you need to transfer to an External system you create a valid object
+// If you need to transfer to an external system you create a valid object
 $janesProfileToTransfer = new SocialNetworkProfile(
     'jane',
     new FriendCollectionProxy(),